microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

   and struct fields.
 - ``index(X)``: For specifying the index at a specific pixel shader output location.
 Used for dual-source blending.
+- ``post_depth_coverage``: The input variable decorated with SampleMask will reflect the result of the EarlyFragmentTests.
+Only valid in pixel shaders.

 Only ``vk::`` attributes in the above list are supported.
 Other attributes will result in warnings and be ignored by the compiler.
 All C++11 attributes will